maker-ATOM/Python-ROS/ROS2/README.md

 An asynchronous client will immediately return future, a value that indicates whether the call and response is finished (not the value of the response itself), after sending a request to a service.
 The returned future may be queried for a response at any time.

 ### Parameters

 A parameter is a configuration value of a node.
 We can think of parameters as node settings.
 A node can store parameters as integers, floats, booleans, strings, and lists.
 In ROS 2, each node maintains its own parameters.

+Parameters in ROS 2 are associated with individual nodes.
+Parameters are used to configure nodes at startup (and during runtime), without changing the code.
+The lifetime of a parameter is tied to the lifetime of the node.

+Parameters in ROS 2 are associated with individual nodes.
+Parameters are used to configure nodes at startup (and during runtime), without changing the code.
+The lifetime of a parameter is tied to the lifetime of the node (though the node could implement some sort of persistence to reload values after restart).

+A ROS 2 node can register two different types of callbacks to be informed when changes are happening to parameters.
+Both of the callbacks are optional.

 To see the parameters belonging to our nodes, open a new terminal and enter the command:
 ```python